 Caitie Clemente, MS, CCC-SLP

-In her free time, Daniela enjoys spending time with family and friends and playing with her Bull Terrier, Dora.
+In her free time, Anna enjoys exercising, cooking, spending quality time with her family and friends, and enjoying a good cup of coffee with her husband.

 Margaret Halvorson, BA, SLP-A